bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

 1. Compile the code again, then start the application and repeat the same GET query.
 The response shall include the two statuses.

     !!! important "If you do not see the status records" If the _seed_ records do not appear in the response, it is possible that the database was not updated with the `HasData` method.
-Delete the `tasks.db` SQLite database file; this will re-create the database when the application starts again.
+Delete the SQLite database file `tasks.db`; this will re-create the database when the application starts again.

         Generally, schema and data modification in live environments are handled using [migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
 To simplify things, we will not use migrations.
-If the database schema is changed, just delete `tasks.db`.
+If the database schema is changed, delete `tasks.db`.

 ## Query and insert operations (4p)